-In Addison, canopy has expanded from 18% to 21% with canopy increasing in all land use types except golf (Fig. 9).
+In Algonquin, canopy has increased from 22% to 23% with canopy increasing across most land use types (Fig. 9).

-Figure 9: Canopy change across land use types in Addison.
+Figure 9: Canopy change across land use types in Algonquin.

 Know What You Have

 While understanding canopy is an important component of urban forestry, canopy does not show the whole picture.
 It cannot identify tree species, health, or vulnerability to pests, diseases, or climate change.
 A tree inventory is needed to better understand and manage the urban forest (Fig. 10).